sagemath/trac_to_gh/Issue 6195.md

 # Issue 6195: [with patch, needs review] in symbolic Expression.math() return a dictionary with matched values of wildcards

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6195

 Original creator: burcin